SEE ALSO:

 - If you are in Central or West Africa, avoid contact with animals that could have the virus (such as animals that are sick or have been found dead)

 There is a vaccine (Jynneos) that can help prevent or lessen the severity of mpox for exposed individuals.
 Some health departments and other clinics will have a limited amount of vaccine for selected high-risk persons.
-During this current outbreak, due to a limited vaccine supply, persons who have been in direct contact with a presumed or confirmed mpox are candidates for the vaccine.
-Some other persons who are candidates for vaccine include persons who have male-to-male sexual contact with other risk factors, including sexual contact with multiple, anonymous, or casual sex partners, treatment for an STD in the last 14 days, more than one partner in the last 14 days who is HIV positive on HIV PrEP or has an immunosuppressive condition.
-Mpox can be prevented if the vaccine is given up to four days after exposure.
-Vaccine given after four and up to fourteen days after exposure could reduce the severity of the illness but might not prevent the disease.
+During the current outbreak, due to a limited vaccine supply, individuals who have been in direct contact with a presumed or confirmed mpox case are eligible for the vaccine.
+Some other persons who are candidates for vaccine include persons who have male-to-male sexual contact with other risk factors, including sexual contact with multiple, anonymous, or casual sex partners, treatment for an STD in the last 14 days, more than one partner in the last 14 days who is HIV positive on HIV PrEP, or has an immunosuppressive condition.
+Mpox can be prevented if the vaccine is administered within four days after exposure.
+A vaccine given four to fourteen days after exposure could reduce the severity of the illness but might not prevent the disease.
 Previous vaccination against smallpox may provide limited protection since both diseases are from the same family of viruses.
 People vaccinated against smallpox, in the past, will have some protection against mpox.
-People below the 40-50 age group are unlikely to have been inoculated against smallpox since vaccination ended in the world by 1980.
+People under the age of 40-50 are unlikely to have been inoculated against smallpox since vaccination ended worldwide in 1980.
 Some people received the smallpox vaccine after 9/11 if they were first responders or medical personnel.

-ADPH will provide PPE if entities do not have ready access.
+ADPH will provide PPE if entities do not have ready access to it.

-Please contact your healthcare provider if you believe you have signs or symptoms of mpox.
+Please contact your healthcare provider if you experience signs or symptoms of mpox.